Hamline Receives $1.1 Million Grant to Expand Undergraduate Research

 a new program that will expand Hamline’s science education programs and fund additional research opportunities for undergraduate students focusing on biology, biochemistry, chemistry, physics, pre-med, and pre-health science majors.
 This is the largest grant Hamline’s science department has ever received.

-Hamline was among just a few dozen colleges and universities from across the country selected to receive one of the 43 grants given out this year by the Institute.
-Other Minnesota schools to receive Institute grants included Carleton College, Macalester College, St. Olaf College, and the University of Minnesota-Morris.
-Hamline will use its grant to provide early exposure to investigative, hands-on, and real-world research opportunities to undergraduate science students with the goal of preparing them to be leaders in science research and medicine.
+Hamline was among just a few dozen colleges and universities from across the country selected to receive one of the 43 grants given out this year.
+The grant will also help the university continue to provide early exposure to investigative, hands-on, and real-world research opportunities to undergraduates with the goal of preparing them to be leaders in science research and medicine.

 “We are excited that this new program will create research opportunities for students from Hamline and the community colleges early in their academic careers, preparing them better for careers in the sciences,” explained Jodi Goldberg, Hamline University biology professor and program director.

 "What happens during the undergraduate years is vital to the development of the student, whether she will be a scientist, a science educator, or a member of society who is scientifically curious and literate.
 The Howard Hughes Medical Institute is investing in these schools because they have shown they are superb incubators of new ideas and models that might be replicated by other institutions to improve how science is taught in college,” said Sean B. Carroll, vice president of science education at the Howard Hughes Medical Institute.
 “We know that these schools have engaged faculty.
 They care deeply about teaching and how effectively their students are learning about science.”